 On arrival in Sao Paulo, we connect with an onward flight to Campo Grande in Mato Grosso do Sul.
-From here we transfer by road (3 hours) to Refúgio Ecológico Caiman, located in South Pantanal, in time for lunch.
+From here we transfer by road (approximately three hours) to Refúgio Ecológico Caiman, located in South Pantanal, in time for lunch.
 In the afternoon we have a chance to explore the surrounds for the first time.

 We spend time with the researchers from Projecto Onçafari, tracking jaguars both during the day and after dark.
 There is an excellent chance of close encounters and good photographic opportunities.

 There is also ample time to enjoy all the other wildlife that flourishes in the area: the lake margins are excellent places to see capybara, caiman and a variety of water birds including, herons, ibises, storks and kingfishers, while the forests are home to toucans, araçaris, various parrots, as well as deer, peccaries and tapirs.
 Groups of hyacinth macaws are always present too.